-(1) Consists of annual retainer fees of \$24,000; \$5,000 for each of Messrs.
-Campbell and Colombo, to reflect their respective positions as Chairman of the Audit Committee and Chairman of the Compensation Committee; and additional fees of \$2,000 for attendance at each meeting of the Board of Directors and any committee.
+- (1) Consists of annual retainer fees of \$24,000; \$5,000 for each of Messrs.
+Campbell, Montague and Colombo, to reflect their respective positions as Chairman of the Audit Committee, Chairman of the Nominating and Corporate Governance Committee and Chairman of the Compensation Committee; and additional fees of \$2,000 for attendance at each meeting of the Board of Directors and any committee.
+Messrs.
+Lippes, Campbell, Montague and Russ deferred all of their fees into the Management Stock Purchase Plan (MSPP), Mr. Colombo deferred his retainer into the MSPP. - (2) This column represents the dollar amount recognized for financial statement reporting purposes with respect to the 2007 fiscal year for the fair value of restricted stock granted in 2007 as well as prior years.

-In 2006, we amended our Management Stock Purchase Plan (see Non-Qualified Deferred Compensation discussion in the Compensation Discussion and Analysis below) to permit non-employee Directors to elect to defer their receipt of payment of their director fees for 2007 to an account established for the director and credited with restricted stock units equal in number to the number of shares of the Company's stock which could have been purchased using the amount of director fees deferred.

-(2) This column represents the dollar amount recognized for financial statement reporting purposes with respect to the 2006 fiscal year for the fair value of restricted stock granted in 2006 as well as prior years.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For restricted stock fair value is calculated using the closing price of Gibraltar Industries, Inc. common stock on the date of grant.
-These amounts represent the Company's accounting expense for these awards and do not correspond to the actual value that will be recognized by the named directors.
+The fair value of restricted stock is calculated using the closing price of Gibraltar Industries, Inc.

+common stock on the date of grant.
+These amounts represent the Company's accounting expense for these awards and do not correspond to the actual value that may be recognized by the named directors.